nicksawhney/bernie-sits/README.md

 You might wanna rename the variables to not conflict with existing ones.

+##Running
+Make sure to `pip install -r requirements.txt`

+Use `python app.py` to run the flask application on `localhost:5000`to debug.

+For a production deployment.
+I used [gunicorn](https://gunicorn.org/).

-Since the site is down now, you can also use `images.py` as a command-line bernie meme creation tool with:
+Since the site is down now, you can also use `images.py` as a command-line bernie meme creation tool with::w
 ```
 python images.py 'FILENAME.jpg' 'LOCATION'
 ```